Depth Completion with Multiple Balanced Bases and Confidence for Dense Monocular SLAM: BBC-Net

+Depth completion networks are prone to overfitting around the input sparse depth, which is not problematic in scenarios with small noise, sufficient quantity, and well-distributed sparse points.
+However, in SLAM systems, sparse points are typically distributed in areas prone to depth discontinuities, with high noise, extremely sparse quantity.
+Overfitting to the sparse depth inferred at this stage might adversely affect, even resulting in abnormal protrusions.
+Similar situations are also discussed in \cite{matsuki2021codemapping}.
+In the specific case of the multi-basis depth representation method, this issue manifests as an imbalance of depth bases, exhibiting two aspects:

+firstly, there is a notable imbalance in the information learned by each depth base, with typically only one depth base outputting almost all of the information (as shown in \autoref{fig:bases}); secondly, there is also an imbalance in the learned information within each individual depth base.

+From the standpoint of nonlinear optimization, it is evident that under noisy conditions, base imbalance problem is more likely to result in optimization difficulties(see abnormal protrusions in \autoref{fig:BBC-Net_improvement}).
+Moreover, integrating predicted depth with SLAM introduces another crucial consideration—dealing with the inevitable regions of large prediction errors.
+It is essential to prevent these regions from negatively impacting SLAM.
+Including depth points with significant errors during optimization may lead to decreased accuracy or even divergence.
+One straightforward solution is for the network to predict confidence alongside depth.

 To overcome the above problems, we propose BBC-Net, a multi-basis network designed to integrate with SLAM systems.
 As illustrated in \autoref{fig:net}, BBC-Net consists of two modules: an encode-decoder network and a linear least-squares solver module, similar to the approach presented in~\cite{qu2020depth}.
 The linear least square module estimates the weight of bases with the generated bases and the input sparse depths during the training process.
-The inputs to the network include a gray-scale image and sparse depths, and the network produces two branches of output: an N-dimensional vector of bases, with the same resolution as the input, and a corresponding confidence map for the input image. \xwjarxiv{ Since~\cite{qu2020depth} do not release their code, we implement their method by ourselves as a baseline and further develop our network based on it.
-Here, we will only introduce the main improvements we made compared to the baseline, and for more implementation details about baseline and BBC-Net, please refer to~\cite{qu2020depth} and our supplementary materials.
-In our experiments, the result of~\cite{qu2020depth} were all referring to the baseline versions that we implemented by ourselves.}
+The network takes a grayscale image and sparse depths as inputs, yielding two branches of output: an N-dimensional vector of bases, matching the input resolution, and a corresponding confidence map for the input image.

+As~\cite{qu2020depth} has not released their code, we implemented their method as a baseline and further develop our network based on it.
+Here, we will focus on presenting the main improvements we made compared to the baseline.
+For additional implementation details regarding both the baseline and BBC-Net, please refer to~\cite{qu2020depth} and our supplementary materials.